cjilbert504/fox_services/notes.md

 ---
 # Next To Do's
 * ability to search for tasks created by a certain user or a way to sort all tasks by list id
-* incorporate logged_in? into before actions for controllers
 * check all validations on EVERYTHING
 * refactor views with helpers and partials if appropriate
 * OMNIAUTH!!!